 The Absence of a Culture

-There was a clear lack of a culture that would be able to empower the people and align the resources and the procedures to the business and personal objectives of all parties involved!
+There was a clear lack of a culture that would be able to empower the people and align the resources and procedures to the business and personal objectives of all parties involved!

-The top technological-based workplace of that time and the existing “high tech” infrastructure were not a match for the lack of direction and of the passion for the objects of the work to be done!
+The top technological-based workplace of that time and the existing “high tech” infrastructure were not a match for the lack of direction and the passion for the objects of the work to be done!

 Only a widespread culture could, and can, guarantee something like that.
 Especially a culture of excellence!

 Culture is an entity larger than a set of rules and procedures or simple ways of doing things in a certain way versus another way!
 Culture, in general, is:

 “that complex whole which includes knowledge, belief, art, morals, law, custom and any other capabilities and habits acquired by man as a member of society” (Wikipedia: Culture)

 A culture of excellence is something much bigger and deeper at the same time, attempting to provide a coherent and unified view of the world and of the business under the scope of enabling people to better their life and maximize their potential!

 It is something that differentiates a given framework of “thinking and doing” from everything else and something that provides a deeper sense of value to the followers of this culture as a widespread sense of its correctness against other similar propositions.